lazarevic23/Face-Detection/README.md

 # Face Detection
-The project is from the course Principles of presentation and shape recognition.
+The project is from the course Principles of Presentation and Shape Recognition.